DLC-link/dlc-solidity/README.md

 ## About DLC Link
 DLC.Link is building infrastructure to empower decentralized applications and smart contract developers to easily leverage the power of DLCs (Discreet Log Contract - See section below:Dev Learning ).
 We provide companies and applications with a traditional REST API and a smart contract interface to create and manage DLCs for their use cases.

+DLCs require an oracle to attest to a specific outcome among the predefined set of outcomes.
+That means trust.

+Why power oracles with smart contracts?
+By using a smart contract for this task, the implementation of the logic, as well as the data being used, is stamped on the chain, and is *visible and reviewable* by everyone.

 Unlike other DLC Oracle server solutions, DLC.link allows the DLCs to be configured with a simple interface, API or via smart contract, and to act on a wide-set of events and data sources through our decentralized infrastructure.